© Crown copyright 2020

 - the VAT inclusive sales and takings for standard rate, zero rate and reduced rate supplies

-- the value of exempt income, such as any rent or lottery commission - these examples are not exhaustive and you can find out more about exempt income in VAT Notice 700 The VAT Guide
+- the value of exempt income, such as any rent or lottery commission – these examples are not exhaustive and you can find out more about exempt income in VAT guide (VAT Notice 700)

 - supplies of capital expenditure goods, unless they are supplies on which VAT has to be calculated outside the Flat Rate Scheme in accordance with paragraph 15.9

-6.3 What income do I exclude from my flat rate turnover?
+6.3 What income to exclude from your flat rate turnover

 You exclude from your flat rate turnover: